wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

 ### DM Notes and Random Tables

 - Use the Detention Bog only if/when the players actually get detention!
-- Go ahead and level the party up to 9th level at some point near the end of this adventure (right before or after going to Khorvaire?)
+- Wait to level the party up to 9th level until after they leave their initial Khorvaire locations.

 ### References